Top Entry-Level Resume Examples for You to Use This Year

 Education

-If you’re going into a field that requires prior education, your education section will likely have information in it even if your work history section doesn’t have much.
-List any college experience you have, and only list high school experience if you don’t have college experience.
+If you’re going into a field that requires prior education, your education section will likely be a focus in your resume.
+List any college experience or job-specific training you have, and only list high school experience if you don’t have college experience.
 Recent graduates may also want to list extracurricular activities done throughout their years of experience in college.

 • Use bullet points when you can, including for your skills list and details about past work experiences.
-It keeps things concise.
+This keeps your resume concise and readable.

 • List your GPA.
-In general, hiring managers don’t care about your GPA, but if you received any honors for your academic work, you can list those.
+In general, hiring managers don’t care about your GPA, but if you received any honors or special recognition for your academic work, list those.

 • Have a resume longer than a single page.
-Especially for an entry-level job, there’s no reason to go overboard.
+Especially for an entry-level job, there’s no reason to go overboard with non-essential info.
+Focus on the skills and qualifications that fit the job.

 • List work history that’s completely irrelevant.
-If you’re planning to list a previous job, you need to connect it to the job that you’re applying for.
+If you’re planning to list a previous job, it should display skills or accomplishments that tie in with the job you're applying for.

 Yes.
 An entry-level cover letter gives you the chance to provide more details about all the talents you mention in your resume.
 Plus, it’s a good way to ask for a job interview, which makes the hiring manager more likely to give it to you.

 Typos are the death of any resume, and this is even true in an entry-level resume.
-One option is to use ResumeHelp’s resume builder, which makes it easier for you to catch these problems before you send off the documents.
+One option is to use ResumeHelp’s resume builder, which has tools that catch errors.
 Plus, the ResumeHelp resume builder offers expert tips that will improve your resume.

 Resume keywords are important to keep in mind as you’re applying to different jobs.
 While you can use an entry-level resume example to generally understand how to structure your resume, you also need to highlight the specific skills a job description is looking for.
-This allows you to present the best side of yourself and get the interview.
+This allows you to present the best side of yourself and get that job interview you want.